-- Served as lead counsel in protracted fight in federal court over whether national beer manufacturer could terminate its Ohio distributors.
-Secured a landmark victory for client enjoining the termination and the decision was affirmed on appeal by The United States Court of Appeals for the Sixth Circuit.
+- Served as lead counsel over whether national beer manufacturer could terminate its Ohio distributors.
+Secured a victory for client enjoining the termination, and The United States Court of Appeals for the Sixth Circuit affirmed the decision.

-- Served as trial counsel in jury trial in federal court over multi-million dollar real estate transaction.
-After a several day trial, jury returned with a complete defense verdict for client.
+- Served as trial counsel in federal jury trial regarding multi-million dollar real estate transaction.
+Jury returned a complete defense verdict for client.

-- Served as lead counsel in a class action lawsuit brought in federal court regarding violations of Ohio's right of publicity.
-Case settled on very favorable terms after the filing of a motion to dismiss asserting the statutes as applied violated the First Amendment.
+- Served as lead counsel in a federal class action regarding violations of Ohio's right of publicity.
+Case settled on very favorable terms after the filing of a motion to dismiss asserting the statutes violated the First Amendment.

 - Served as lead counsel for nationwide franchisor for theft of trade secret case in federal court.
-Secured a temporary restraining order within 24 hours of filing the case and had judgment successfully entered requiring the return of the stolen trade secrets and defendants to disgorge their profits.
+Secured a temporary restraining order within 24 hours, and later had judgment successfully entered requiring defendants to return the stolen trade secrets and disgorge their profits.

-- Lead trial counsel on behalf of a major American airline in a bench trial in federal court.
-Judgment was entered in favor of client on all claims and the decision was affirmed on appeal by The United States Court of Appeals for the Sixth Circuit.
+- Lead trial counsel on behalf of a major American airline in federal bench trial.
+Judgment entered in favor of client on all claims, and The United States Court of Appeals for the Sixth Circuit affirmed the decision.

 - Lead trial counsel in successful jury trial in Michigan state court over franchise and distributorship issues.

-- Trial counsel in federal trial over a hotel franchise dispute.
-Judgment and damages awarded to client and case was a precedent setting one regarding the enforceability of liquidated damage clauses.
-The decision received nationwide attention in the hospitality industry.
+- Trial counsel in federal jury trial in a franchise dispute.
+Jury entered a verdict for client resulting in significant damages.
 The decision was recognized by the ABA Annual Franchise and Distribution Update as one of the most significant of the year.

-- Trial counsel in federal trial for civil rights claims that resulted in six figure compensatory and punitive damages in favor of client.
+- Trial counsel in federal jury trial that resulted in six figure compensatory and punitive damages in favor of client.